BigGarlicBread/BigGarlicBread/README.md

 Plot data may differ from the latest data shown on the right because the plot data is updated on daily basis and is retrieved from a different API.

 # How to use
-To run the software make sure you have PyQt5 and Python installed.
+To run the software make sure you have PyQt5, Python, and the font 'Montserrat' (provided in the files) installed.
 Run the "Main.py" to start the software.